 This is the stage of life where dogs reach sexual maturity.
 Female dogs will be go into heat and able to have puppies, whereas male adolescent dogs will become more interested in marking their territory by sniffing and/or urinating.

 Although your dog will be in their prime at this stage, just as with humans, their joints can become stiff at any age.
-YuMOVE is a hip and joint supplement designed specifically for canine friends at every stage of life.
+YuMOVE Joint Supplements for Adult Dogs are a hip and joint supplement designed specifically for canine friends at every stage of life.
 Not only does it promote mobility, but also soothes stiff joints and aids the body’s anti-inflammatory process.
-YuMOVE is a great option to help support joints before they show signs of stiffness too!
+YuMOVE Joint Supplements are a great option to help support joints before they show signs of stiffness too!

 Adult dog: 1-6 years (ages vary on breed)